Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

       evolution.

  2. How does this method or tool work?
 What does it do?
+      This is the method of identifying the DNA sequence of the organism, and writing this out in full or partially, and then furthering this process by using it to predict the changes in the DNA that will develop as the organism evolves.
+The data to complete this process can be taken directly from medical samples, or from existing data about the genetic material.

  3. Why do you think that this method or tool was necessary to develop?
  `TODO`